BloodFutur/BloodFutur/README.md

 I am currently studying CS at INSA Toulouse and developing some embedded software for its [robotics club](https://clubrobotinsat.github.io).
 I also develop some websites on my spare time.

+At Club Robot of INSA Toulouse, I developed [this library](https://github.com/ClubRobotInsat/herkulex-stm32f1xx) which allows to use Herkulex servo-motors on STM32f1 in Rust.

 ![](https://github.com/BloodFutur/github-stats/blob/master/generated/overview.svg)